linlinlearning/my_restaurants/README.md

 - Click on a restaurant to view more details
 - Link to Google Map of a restaurant address
 - Search for restaurants by keyword (name or category)
+- Add a restaurant
+- Edit restaurant details
+- Delete a restaurant

 ## Getting started
 1. Clone the project